cdsdonham/latex-pdf_poker/README.md

 cards and the fontenc package is used to access the fonts needed.

 To use the package, you need the pdf_poker.sty file and all of the files in the images directory.
+See the cards.pdf file for documentation.

 The images for the face cards were developed by:
 1) Grabbing the face cards (SVG) from the wikimedia pages.